Menu Close

 August

-Bus tour of the neighborhood and mapping of important neighborhood
+Bus tour of the neighborhood and mapping of important neighborhood attributes

 Jamil Ford guest lecture & neighborhood tour